Villages and Towns in The Trossachs and near Loch Lomond

 The West Highland Way long distance walk is 96 miles (151km) long and runs from Milngavie in the North of Glasgow to Fort William.
 Much of the route passes through The Trossachs along the east shore of Loch Lomond.
 Each year more than 70,000 walkers walk this route.

-The Rob Roy Way is another long distance walk and passes the Southern Highlands along beautiful countryside and historical villages.
+The Rob Roy Way is another popular long distance walk and passes the Southern Highlands along beautiful countryside and historical villages.
 It starts from the village of Drymen and passes Aberfoyle, Callander, Strathyre, Killin and some other villages until it reaches Pitlochry after 92 miles (148 km).

 The National Cycle Route 7 is a long distance cycle route from Calistle to Inverness and passes through the forests of Loch Ard and Loch Achray as well as through many of the Villages such as Gartmore, Drymen, Aberfoyle and Callander.
 This route is partly on forest tracks and quiet country roads and is a challenging route in places but has spectacular scenery for most of the route.